 - housing fraud

 Fraud investigation figures

 Information about Fraud Investigation Activity that is required to be published by the Government's Transparency Code is reported to the Audit and Standards Committee.
-For the latest information, please see Appendix A to the agenda for the 4 April 2019 meeting of the Audit and Standards Committee.
+For the latest information, please see the report at item 13 of the agenda for the 28 September 2020 Audit, Standards and Statutory Accounts Committee.